mickyreed/my-laravel-app-WYSIWYG-editor-tutorial/README.md

 ```

 - If you visit the landing page or form page now, you will see the styles are not working properly.
-  This is becuase we have not updated our views to use tailwind css, we will do this next.
+  This is because we have not updated our views to use tailwind css, we will do this next.

 <br>